Last Updated on February 28, 2022 by Grow with Bovees

 After the star plant seed pods have dried, shake them, and carefully extract the seeds.
 Fill some 6-inch pots with regular potting soil, sprinkle the orange star plant seeds over the surface, and then scatter a little bit of potting soil over the seeds.

-To lock in the moisture, add the thin layer of gravel on the top of the potting soil.
+To lock in the moisture, add a thin layer of gravel, or small stones on the top of the potting soil.
 The orange star plant seedlings should emerge by spring.
 You need to wait until the leaves develop before transplanting to larger pots.

 You can use a shovel or spade to propagate orange star plant offsets.
 The best time to propagate from offsets is during the summer to fall when the leaves of the star plant start to die back.